go-spatial/atlante/atlante/grids/grid5k/README.md

 # grid5k

-A grid provided that cut's 50k grids into 5k grids
+A grid provider that derives 5k grids from a configured 50k grid provider

 ```toml